Ky Fan Norms and Beyond: Dual Norms and Combinations for Matrix Optimization: Introduction

 Motivated by the success of Muon, many generalizations and variations of it were proposed.
 Among the notable ones are Scion \citep{pethick2025training}, Dion \citep{ahn2025dion} and Gluon \citep{riabinin2025gluon}.
 Those works try to explain Muon's efficiency and establish convergence bounds.
 One central question, however, remains unanswered:

-\emph{Can the employment of a norm other than the operator norm in Muon-like algorithms yield comparable or superior empirical results?}
+\emph{Can the employment of a norm other than an operator norm in Muon-like algorithms yield comparable or superior empirical results?}

-In this article, we tackle this question by showing that there are many viable non-operator norms.
+In this article, we tackle this question by demonstrating that there are many viable non-operator norms.
 We leverage the family of norms dual to Ky Fan $k$-norms to derive a new family of \emph{Fanions}, algorithms with low-rank updates.
 This approach theoretically explains the backbone of Dion's update \citep{ahn2025dion} and generalizes the memory-motivated application of the nuclear norm to Sharpness-Aware Minimization \citep{pethick2025sam}.
-As was done with Muon, we develop an effective procedure for computing Fanions' updates using the Lanczos algorithm (see \sectionref{sec:matrix-side}).
+As was done with Muon, we develop an effective procedure for computing Fanions' updates: the Lanczos algorithm is the solution (see \sectionref{sec:matrix-side}).

-Working with dual norms and various convex combinations of norms, we construct the families of \emph{F-Fanions} and \emph{S-Fanions}, which are hybrids of Muon with NormalizedSGD and SignSGD, respectively.
+Working with dual norms and various convex combinations of norms, we construct the families of \emph{F-Fanions} and \emph{S-Fanions}, which are hybrids of Fanions with Normalized SGD and SignSGD, respectively.